APStats/syllabus/README.md

 ## Prerequisites and Necessary Skills ##

 * Completed or enrolled in Pre-Calculus.
+This helps insure students have the mathematical maturity necessary for success in this course.
 * Working knowledge of algebra sufficient to use it as a tool when solving problems.
-* Working knowledge of geometry sufficient for finding areas of basic shapes.
+* Working knowledge of geometry sufficient for finding areas of basic geometric shapes.
+* Reading comprehension skills sufficient to read and understand problems from a wide variety of disciplines.
+Statistics is used to make sense of data in almost all fields.
+* Ability and willingness to communicate technical information in writing and thus help educate others.
+Statistics is a consEven budding statisticians must be able to communicate what assumpitions they have made, what analyses they have done, and what it all means to their clients.

 ## Tools for Calculating and Computing ##